eaasi-admin/rfc/015-config-pop-up/015-proposal.md

 * Users will be prompted to identify what software or content they configured in the environment
 * The system could determine the software or content the user could configure in the environment based on the software/content associated with the object(s) mounted in their session.
+* Entries in the change log should be recorded as part of the event record of the configuration session once the user has saved or revised the record.

 **Example change log entry - MVP**